-Today’s encounter was not unexpected thus, I knew the well meaning property manager on my multifamily listing was going to open more than just a few doors for the commercial appraisers and I. Again, unlike the disgruntled tenant, she had no real intention of sabotaging a listing that now spans over 15 months and is just a few weeks from closing…if only these two seasoned appraisers don’t take issue with something said today.
+Today’s encounter was not unexpected thus, I knew the well-meaning property manager on my multifamily listing was going to open more than just a few doors for the commercial appraisers and me.
+Again, unlike the disgruntled tenant, she had no real intention of sabotaging a listing that now spans over 15 months and is just a few weeks from closing…if only these two seasoned appraisers don’t take issue with something said today.
 Of course, once the interior inspections were completed and a Q & A was about to commence they suggested that the property manager stick around as well, just in case she had some ‘additional insight’.
-Of course, in order to get myself in the right frame of mind the voice in my head said “That’s a great idea”.
+Of course, in order to get me in the right frame of mind the voice in my head said “That’s a great idea”.

 It didn’t take long for a few questions regarding some deferred maintenance issues to go off the rails a bit with that ‘additional insight’ they were originally looking for when they asked the manager to stay.
-I’m pretty certain that both appraisers knew exactly what they were getting themselves in for by inviting the property manager in for the Q & A session.
-What better opportunity to quickly decipher what conditions might exist then to have the property manager serve up an outlandish tale to explain a hole in the wall and gauge my response to it.
-I will admit that the prolonged laughter the property manager exhibited when she described squirrels running circles inside one the units almost reached an ‘uncomfortable moment’ however, it also allowed me the opportunity to answer a few questions that were waiting for answers, as well as posing one to the manager about landlord/squirrel law.
+I’m pretty certain that both appraisers knew exactly what they were getting themselves in for by inviting the property manager in for the Q & answer session.
+What better opportunity to quickly decipher what conditions might exist than to have the property manager serve up an outlandish tale to explain a hole in the wall and gauge my response to it?
+I will admit that the prolonged laughter the property manager exhibited when she described squirrels running circles inside one of the units almost reached an ‘uncomfortable moment’ however, it also allowed me the opportunity to answer a few questions that were waiting for answers, as well as posing one to the manager about landlord/squirrel law.

 As the appraisers and I parted ways one of them couldn’t help mentioning that “It appeared you had some help today ?”.
-I knew from their eye contact with one another that they not only planned for such a scenario but, were entertained as well so, hopefully we’ll come in at value with no conditions being required.
-I got a follow up e-mail from the appraisers later that day simply stating they enjoyed their visit, not something that happens very often.
+I knew from their eye contact with one another that they not only planned for such a scenario but, were entertained as well so, hopefully, we’ll come in at value with no conditions being required.
+I got a follow-up e-mail from the appraisers later that day simply stating they enjoyed their visit, not something that happens very often.
 I may not know ‘Jack’ but, those voices do come up with some great ideas from time to time.